Port Kollam Church: Relics

-Thomas the Apostle's remains were sent to a number of locations after his death, but the majority of them were eventually interred in the Basilica di San Tommaso in Ortona, Italy.In 1958, Jerome M. Fernandez, the then Bishop of Kollam, brought the relics of Thomas the Apostle from Ortona, Italy, and placed them in the Bishops' House of Quilon Diocese.
-On June 30th, 2006, this relic was taken from the bishop's house and, after a devout reception from various parishes along the coastal region, it was finally enshrined in the altar of the Port Kollam church.The altar of the Port Kollam church also holds a relic of Saint Mother Teresa.
+Thomas the Apostle's remains were sent to a number of locations after his death, but the majority of them were eventually interred in the Basilica di San Tommaso in Ortona, Italy.
+In 1958, Jerome M. Fernandez, the then Bishop of Kollam, brought the relics of Thomas the Apostle from Ortona, Italy, and placed them in the Bishops' House of Quilon Diocese.
+On June 30, 2006, this relic was taken from the bishop's house and, after a devout reception from various parishes along the coastal region, it was finally enshrined in the altar of the Port Kollam church.The altar of the Port Kollam church also holds a relic of Mother Teresa.

 Shrines

 Within the church's premises, there are two shrines.
 The oldest shrine is dedicated to Friday devotion to 'Ecce Homo' (Kaiketty Easho, കൈകെട്ടി ഈശോ).
 This shrine's statue was delivered to this parish in 1806.
 On Fridays, a large number of people gather to pray for all of their intentions.
 Devotees have shared testimonials of the miracles they have experienced through Kaiketty Easho.
-The new shrine dedicated to Saint Thomas was consecrated in 2006 by the then kollam bishop, Rt.
-Rev. Dr. Stanley Roman.
+The new shrine dedicated to Saint Thomas was consecrated in 2006 by the then kollam bishop, Stanley Roman.